-An AIS is a key part in streamlining the distribution financial information to shareholders and executives without compromising security.
-It increases fraud detection and can help businesses make sure their finances are running smoothly.
-It’s a vital tool in guiding managers to make the best decisions regarding the overall health of their business.
+An AIS is a key part in streamlining the distribution and reporting of financial information to shareholders and executives without compromising security.
+These systems heighten fraud detection and can help businesses make sure their finances are running smoothly.
+It’s a vital tool in guiding an organization's leaders to make the best decisions in terms of the overall health of their business.

 Every accounting information system has three basic functions that it must be able to perform.

-These functions provide a framework for businesses to make sure their information systems are up to par.
+These systems provide a framework for businesses to make sure their monetary gains, marketing, and each department is up to par.
 An AIS that doesn’t work effectively can be an even larger threat to the overall security of a company and its customers than having no accounting information system at all.

 Parts of an Accounting Information System

-An AIS is generally made up of six parts that keep it running fluidly and efficiently.
+Accounting systems are generally made up of six parts that keep them running fluidly and efficiently.

 This refers to anyone who uses the information system.
-In a typical business, this may include positions like accountants, managers, financial analysts, C suite executives, and auditors.
+These systems must be designed to allow easy access for all those who need to create reports, read a statement, or gain access to special information.
+In a typical business, this may include positions like accountants, managers, financial analysts, C-suite executives, and auditors.

-A well-designed AIS helps each member of the system work together to make sure every financial matter is handled efficiently.
-There should be no discrepancies in the information accessed by individuals who are permitted to view it.
+A well designed AIS helps each member of the system work together to make sure every financial matter is handled efficiently.
+There should be no discrepancies in the information accessed by individuals who are permitted to see it.
 Consistency in data is key when it comes to understanding the larger picture and making the best decisions for a business.

 Procedure and Instructions

-This aspect covers how the system actually works.
+This aspect covers how the Systems Accounting actually works.
 This can be made up of both automated and manual components, compiling data from internal sources (like information directly entered by employees) and external sources (like data from customer billing records).
+Some employees might have full access to accounting systems, while others can only get to certain areas.
+Often the accounting team will set a policy that determines each employees permissions.

 This part of the system refers to the way financial information is collected, stored, processed, and distributed.
-It also has to do with direction and instruction given to the people who use it by means of employee training, interface design, and system function.
+It also has to do with direction and instruction given to the people who use it by means of employee training and development of skills, interface design, and system function.

 This refers to all of the information that is compiled and processed by an AIS.

 In order to store information, an accounting information system must employ a reliable database structure.
-It will need to use reliable input and output methods so make sure no relevant data slips through the cracks.
+Every business needs reliable input and output methods to make sure no relevant data slips through the cracks.
+Most companies have very strong policies surrounding their private data, and this is no exception.

-An AIS should capture all of the data needed to make informed business decisions.
-This may include information such as
+An AIS should capture all of the data needed for the board or CEO of a business to make informed business decisions.
+This may include information such as:

 Keeping all of a company’s transactional data in one place allows for a full and accurate picture of financial health.